 Game Preview: Bears at Monsters, 7 p.m.

-(Cleveland, OH) - The Hershey Bears take the ice tonight against the Cleveland Monsters in their first of two games this weekend at Rocket Mortgage FieldHouse, their first of two games in the Buckeye State.
+(Cleveland, OH) - The Hershey Bears finish the regular-season series with the Cleveland Monsters tonight at Rocket Mortgage Fieldhouse.

 Referees: Bobby Jo Love (51), Brody Sutter (71)